JonasFocke01/Portfolio/README.md

 - text: white
 - black: black

-This colors are available everywhere and are allready used in the components
+This colors are available everywhere and are allready used in the components.